Xlocsinjr/progProject/README.md

 # progProject readme

 ## Problem
-Relate the greenhouse gas emissions of the world by emission source and type of gas.
+Relate the greenhouse gas emissions of the world by emission source and country GDP.

 ## Solution
-Visualization for greenhouse gas emission by country over time, greenhouse gas emission by source, and the fractions of greenhouse gasses emitted from the total greenhouse gas emission.
+Visualization for greenhouse gas emission by country over time, greenhouse gas emission by source, and the greenhouse gas emission for a country's GDP.

 #### Features
 - Chart 1: The greenhouse gas emission by country over time.
 This can be